wcharczuk/go-incr/README.md

 output := incr.Map2(v0.Read(), v1.Read(), func(a, b string) string { return a + " and " + b, nil })
 ```

-In order to realize the values, we need to observe nodes in a graph, call `Stabilize` on it:
+In order to realize the values, we need to observe nodes in a graph, and then call `Stabilize` on the graph:

 ```go
 g := incr.New()